hatchluke/BIOL3070-Hatch/FinalMarkdown.md

 ## Hypothesis

-Due to temperature changes (e.g. global warming), we’d expect to see an increase in abundance sooner in the year as each year passes.
+Due to temperature changes (e.g. global warming), fireflies are expected to emerge sooner in the year as each year passes, as warmer temperatures can accelerate their development and affect the timing of emergence (Evans et al., 2019, p.
+266).

 ## Prediction

+If temperature increases have influenced firefly emergence, then peak abundance would be observed earlier in years where the temperature is higher earlier in that year (such as emerging in June vs. July).

 # METHODS